robyndahl/AdvancedPaleobiology/Lectures/faces.md

 ````

 You may have noticed that using `plotTangentSpace( )` produced a plot.
 We will come back to that, but let's explore the `facesPCA$pc.summary` first.

+## What are principal components?

+Principal components analysis (PCA) is a method of analyzing variation in a data set.
+In paleontology, it is most often used to analyze variation in shape data.
+In this context, each principal component (PC) represents a different "shape variable" and provides a basis for further analysis.
+In PCA, the PCs are numbered from **most variability** to **least variability**.

+In the `pc.summary` we created above, you can view the standard deviation, proportion of variance, and cumulative proportion of 26 of the 27 PCs for our faces data set.
+The **Proportion of Variance** indicates how much shape variation that PC accounts for.
+In our data set, PC1 accounts for 25.997% of shape variation.
+PC2 accounts for 24.765% (almost as much as PC1), and together, they acccount for 50.761%, which is indicated by the **Cumulative Proportion** of PC2.

+David Polly (Indiana University) has a more detailed explanation of PCA [here](http://www.indiana.edu/~g562/Lectures/Lecture%204%20-%20Procrustes,%20PCA,%20and%20morphospace.pdf)

+## Back To Our Analysis